 We know that the first fort was built between 1333 and 1335.
 The typical Árpád-age castle was enlarged around the end of the 14th century, eight towers were guarding its walls.
 However, the rebelling peasants were able to take it in 1437 but they soon surrendered it.
 The Ottoman Empire sent raiding parties to southern Transylvania in the 15th century and the Saxon and Hungarian settlements began to build walls around their churches.
 Enyed was following their examples.

 The first bigger siege of the castle took place in 1551 when the troops of Brother Martinuzzi György tried to take it.
 Brother György was a strong-handed statesman, he played a significant role in bringing about the Principality of Transylvania.
-The agricultural town of Enyed was prospering, the German Saxons were Lutheran while the Hungarians were on the Reformed faith; they shared the church with each other in a brotherly manner during the 16th century.
+The agricultural town of Enyed was prospering, the German Saxons were Lutheran while the Hungarians were of the Reformed faith; they shared the church with each other in a brotherly manner during the 16th century.
 Unfortunately, the wealthy town has always attracted hungry mercenaries.
 Its fort was burned by the Wallachian Prince Mikhael in 1600 and soon after by the general of the Habsburgs, Basta.
 The place has almost totally depopulated in this age so Prince Bethlen Gábor had to bring new settlers in 1609.

 During the reign of Prince Rákóczi György II, 317 Hajdú soldiers were awarded nobility and settled in Enyed in 1658.
 Most sadly, the Crimean Tatars looted it in the same year.
 The burghers took shelter in the fort and tried to offer lots of gold to the Tatars to go away.
 The Tatars didn’t accept the ransom and began the siege in earnest.
 The Hajdús and the Saxons were fighting until the end but then, they had to surrender.
 The Tatars took away all the treasures of the people, according to the legend, the burghers had to give them three beautiful virgins in addition.
-If you walk around on the ramparts of the walls, starting from to the gate-tower to the right, you can find towers and bastions that were guarded by different guilds.
+If you walk around on the ramparts of the walls, starting from the gate tower to the right, you can find towers and bastions that were guarded by different guilds.
 There are the Butchers’ Tower, the Tailors’, the Bootmakers’, the Skinners’, the Tanners’, the Potters’, the Kalantos (perhaps metal craftsmen), and the Locksmiths’ bastions.

 The town was a renowned cultural center and famous for its Reformed College, founded by Prince Bethlen in 1622.
 General Rabutin put it on fire in 1704.
 According to the sources, 30 students fought in the rebels’ army against the Habsburgs but only two of them survived the battle.
 There was one more tragic event in Enyed: during the Hungarian War of Independence in 1849, the Habsburgs instigated the Romanians against the Hungarians.
 As a result of this, the Romanian irregulars, led by the Orthodox popes Axente Sever and Simion Prodan, sacked the place, killing 1,000 Saxon and Hungarian civilians (women and children) and chased the other 1,000 to die in the hills at Christmas time.
 It was a massacre because the men were fighting in the Hungarian army, far away from home.
 The famous library’s books of the College were hoarded in piles inside its halls and were put to the torch.
 It is shocking, but the leader of the massacre received a glorious statue in Nagyenyed / Aiud in 1993 which portrays him as a hero.